 Even if you decide to repair your wheel, it’s still a good idea to invest in a set of RimSavers to protect your rims from being scratched again.

-2. Replace the Wheel
+2. Replace The Wheel

 If the rim is damaged beyond repair, you can always replace the wheel.
 Of course, doing this costs a lot of money.
 Not only is a brand new wheel quite expensive, but you would also have to pay a tire shop to take care of the replacement.
 After all that, there’s still no guarantee that the brand new wheel won’t get damaged again.
 If you choose to go this route, the best way to protect your new wheel is to install a set of RimSavers to all of the wheels on your car.

-3. Cover the Damage With RimSavers
+3. Cover The Damage With RimSavers

 RimSavers is a line of protective trim strips you can apply to your rim lips to cover up any curb damage.
 They come in many different colors and they protect your rims from any future scratches.

-The vast majority of curb scratches doesn’t compromise the structural integrity of a wheel, so simply covering the damage with RimSavers is a safe solution.
+The vast majority of curb scratches don’t compromise the structural integrity of a wheel, so simply covering the damage with RimSavers is a safe solution.
 Not to mention, it’s also the easiest and cheapest solution.

 To see how effective covering the damage with RimSavers is, check out this before/after photo of a Honda wheel with curb rash: